M3tox/TVRmod/README.md

 - speed of submarine increased
 - speed of ROV increased
 - maximum distance of ROV unlimited, so you can go away from the submarine as far as you want

-I decided to not publish the code in order to not get into trouble with the developers.

 # Installation
 It is simple, all you have to do is to replace a single file.
 Go to your installation folder and look for: